Skip to main content

 Cilium

 Cilium is an open source CNI implementation that is designed and built around eBPF and XDP, rather than traditional networking patterns with iptables.
 Much like Calico, Cilium can run using VXLAN or BGP.
-Cilium used to rely on metallb to power it’s BGP features, but since Cilium 1.3 it is possible to use their own implementation built on GoBGP.
+Cilium used to rely on metallb to power its BGP features, but since Cilium 1.3 it is possible to use their own implementation built on GoBGP.

 eBPF and XDP

-eBPF is a relative new technology that runs within the Linux kernel and enables the execution of eBPF programs, which run in a sandbox environment.
+eBPF is a relatively new technology that runs within the Linux kernel and enables the execution of eBPF programs, which run in a sandbox environment.
 These programs allow for user-land code to run within the kernel with unprecedented performance; extending the capabilities of the kernel.

 hubble

-Cilium Is the only CNI with L7 aware policies.
+Cilium Is the only CNI with L7-aware policies.
 This means you can write Kubernetes networking policies that understand DNS, HTTP, and even Kafka.

 apiVersion: cilium.io/v2